c4arl0s/ProgrammingInC_Pointers/README.md

 Since pointers has many features but there are some disadvantages of pointers

--Failed to protect memory addresses (locations) - Since pointer can access direct memory so memory cannot be protected.
+- Failed to protect memory addresses (locations) - Since pointer can access direct memory so memory cannot be protected.
--Uninitialized pointers can cause of segmentation fault.
+- Uninitialized pointers can cause of segmentation fault.
--Pointers variables are slower than normal variables.
+- Pointers variables are slower than normal variables.
--Pointers always required Free Memory for Dynamically Allocated Memory.
+- Pointers always required Free Memory for Dynamically Allocated Memory.